 Balloon angioplasty for cerebral vasospasm

-52 year old female presented with WFNS grade 3 Fisher grade 4 subarachnoid haemorrhage secondary to a left posterior communicating artery aneurysm.
+52 year old female presented with WFNS grade 3 Fisher grade 4 subarachnoid hemorrhage secondary to a left posterior communicating artery aneurysm.
 Aneurysm coiled acutely.
 Day 8 post SAH deteriorating conscious level and right hemiplegia.

 Loading Stack -